-- 3. What opportunities for training and professional development has the project provided?
-All of our graduate and undergraduate students participate in the collection and analysis of data from our FHB nurseries. - 4.
+- 2. What opportunities for training and professional development has the project provided?
+All of our graduate and undergraduate students participated in the collection and analysis of data from our FHB nurseries.
+Our technicians have consistently improved the evaluation nurseries each year. - 3.
 How have the results been disseminated to communities of interest?

 All data were collected, analyzed and sent to our collaborators in ID and NE.